Vadstena Abbey: Foundation and duration

-Post-reformation and dissolution
+Post-reformation and monastery dissolution

-After the introduction of the Reformation in Sweden in 1527, monastic communities in Sweden were effectively ended by the ban against accepting new novices and assets where declared crown property in accordance with the Reduction of Gustav I of Sweden.
+After the introduction of the Reformation in Sweden in 1527, a number of monastic communities in Sweden were effectively ended by the ban against accepting new novices and assets were declared crown property in accordance with the Reduction of Gustav I of Sweden.
 The existing members were allowed to stay until their death, to be supported by an allowance from the former property of the monastery, or to leave if they wished.
 Vadstena Abbey, however, was exempted from this ban and allowed to accept novices even after the Reformation, though only by special permission from the monarch.
 This regulation was directed to Bishop Hans Brask by King Gustav Vasa in 1527 after an elopement by a novice the previous year.

 The Abbey had a favorable position because of its international fame and because of its strong ties with the Swedish nobility, due to its foundress.
 Many of the monks and nuns were from the nobility, including the King's own sister, Anna.
 It also served as a burial ground for many noble families.
 The nuns and monks of Vadstena Abbey were, however, allowed to leave the abbey if they wished.
 Among the most notable who did leave was Abbess Birgitta Botolfsdotter, who left the abbey to marry.
 In 1544 the King, reportedly after having been asked by some of the monks and nuns, issued an instruction which specifically allowed the nuns and monks to leave the Vadstena Abbey to marry if they wished to, and specifically forbade the abbess and the other members of the abbey from stopping them.
 The younger nuns were reportedly more willing to leave than the older, but the nuns in general stayed more often than the monks.
 In large part, this may be due to the fact that the monks, after having converted to Lutheranism, were provided with the professions of medical doctor, pastor or teacher, while the nuns seldom had a choice other than marriage.
 As a result, far more of them remained in the abbey than did the monks.

-In May 1540, the Abbey was visited by the local Protestant bishop.
-The Catholic Mass and the veneration of saints were banned and Protestant services were ordered to be held in the Abbey church.
-The nuns are reported to have plugged their ears during the sermon.
+In May 1540, the Abbey was visited by the local Evangelical-Lutheran bishop.
+The Catholic Mass was replaced by the Lutheran Mass, which was ordered to be held in the Vadstena Abbey Church.
 An inventory of the abbey's valuables was made by the Crown, and in 1543, most of the books and valuables were confiscated.
 The abbey was allowed to receive private donations on condition that the monks refrain from the public Catholic sermons they had evidently been preaching until then.